Okay, so what's everyone been doing since the last tour ended in 1997? Well, lots of stuff. Here's some of it. (Finally updated October 20, 2017!)

 Kris Abbott went back to her old stomping grounds around Kingston, Ontario and got married to her Strap-Ons bandmate Dee McNeil.
 After years of fans wondering if we'd ever hear Kris making music again, she made up for lost time by putting out three well-received albums in less than five years with her wife as Kris & Dee.
 A recent new single release paves the way for more.

 Brad Barker decided to take his dulcet tones and communication skills to another level, and got himself a degree in radio broadcasting from Humber College in Toronto.
-Now he combines that education with his life-long love of jazz by hosting a weeknight show and programming music at Toronto's groundbreaking JazzFM91.
-But he hasn't forgotten how to rock: he spent much of late 1999/early 2000 in the touring band of fellow Haligonian (and one-time TPOH contributor) Melanie Doane, and played on her live album.
-And of course, there's Monteforte...
+Since 2001, he's combined that education with his life-long love of jazz at Toronto's groundbreaking JazzFM91, where he's been Music Director and Operations Manager.
+Those dulcet tones can still be heard on-the-air weekday afternoons.
+But he didn't forget how to rock: he spent much of late 1999/early 2000 in the touring band of fellow Haligonian (and one-time TPOH contributor) Melanie Doane, and played on her live album.
+And of course, there was Monteforte...